marcelosz/Docker-MISP/README.md

 $ docker-compose -f docker-compose-build.yml build
 ```
 > **Important**:
 > Although a MISP_TAG variable exists, Docker-MISP does not currently uses a specific MISP version.
-The latest version from the Github repository is used during image build time.
-On the other hand, misp-modules is enforced (based on MODULES_TAG variable).
+The latest version available in the Github repository is used during image build time.
+On the other hand, misp-modules version is indeed enforced (based on MODULES_TAG variable).
 > Docker Hub builds are based on this logic.
-See CHANGELOG to see the software versions used in the Docker Hub build release.
+See CHANGELOG to check the software versions used in the Docker Hub build release.

 ## CHANGELOG
 ### \[1.0.0\] - 2020-04-06